-20 Recent Christmas Songs That Don’t Suck
+20 Obscure Christmas Songs That Don’t Suck

 But worry not!
-Hornet’s magic elves have cobbled together a wonderful Christmas party playlist full of songs you may not have heard!
+Hornet’s magic elves have cobbled together a wonderful party playlist full of Christmas songs you may not have heard!
 They’ll keep your holiday rockin’ rather than ending in wild hippos and bloodshed.

 1. “Carol of the Bells” by The Bird and the Bee